sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Feature: Checkbox Field (Pro) - Added the option to use Item Titles as values, allowing for more flexible and intuitive configuration of item properties based on their titles.
 * Feature: Content Switcher (Pro) - Added the 'Tab Hash ID' option in item and functionality, allowing users to open tabs using a hash link (e.g., if the 'Tab Hash ID' is set to 'my-second-tab' and the user opens the URL example.com/#my-second-tab, the second tab will open automatically).
 * Feature: Post Carousel (Pro) - Added 'Navigation Rewind' option.
 When disabled, it hides the navigation arrows on the first and last carousel items.
-* Change: NPS Field (Pro) - Changed the <form> tag to a <div> tag in the widget's HTML to improve layout structure and compatibility.
+* Change: NPS Field (Pro) - Changed the &lt;form&gt; tag to a &lt;div&gt; tag in the widget's HTML to improve layout structure and compatibility.
-* Change: Radio Button Field (Pro) - Changed the <form> tag to a <div> tag in the widget's HTML to improve layout structure and compatibility.
+* Change: Radio Button Field (Pro) - Changed the &lt;form&gt; tag to a &lt;div&gt; tag in the widget's HTML to improve layout structure and compatibility.
-* Change: Scale Field (Pro) - Changed the <form> tag to a <div> tag in the widget's HTML to improve layout structure and compatibility.
+* Change: Scale Field (Pro) - Changed the &lt;form&gt; tag to a &lt;div&gt; tag in the widget's HTML to improve layout structure and compatibility.
 * Change: Checkbox Field (Pro) - Changed handling for Checkbox Values with Text as the default values, ensuring consistent and expected behavior for checkbox inputs.
 * Change: Woo Product Grid (Pro) - Organized the pricing layout options into a new section titled 'Price Layout' for better usability and navigation.
 * Change: Simple Popup (Free) - Removed empty links from the link elements to ensure clean and functional HTML.